 We do a decent job of getting our seafood once a week, but I think this year I want to focus on it being twice a week consistently.

-This coconut fish recipe will certainly help (anything in the Instant pot makes life easy).
+This coconut fish recipe will certainly help (anything in the Instant pot makes life easy – we also love these instant pot meatballs!

 I think the combination of panko bread crumbs and coconut makes for the best fish breading.